VoIP for e-commerce companies

 Order support

-Most common reason customers call.
+Order questions are usually the biggest share of inbound calls, so they get answered first, not queued behind everything else.
 Order status, payment confirmation, address change requests, product availability, order cancellation, urgent customer questions, support by country or store, backup routing during busy periods.
-Answered faster, with less internal confusion.

 Delivery